Operational Resilience in Australia

 Key Requirements of CPS 230

-CPS 230 establishes several mandatory risk management practices that regulated entities must implement.
-The requirements emphasize a proactive and structured approach to operational risk and resilience.
+CPS 230 prescribes a number of mandatory risk management practices that regulated entities must adopt, focussing on a proactive and systematic approach to the management of operational risk and resilience.

 1. Operational Risk Management Framework

-• Institutions must develop a comprehensive operational risk management framework that identifies, assesses, mitigates, and reports operational risks.
+- Institutions are required to establish a comprehensive operational risk management framework that identifies, assesses, mitigates and reports on operational risks.

-• The framework must be reviewed regularly to ensure its effectiveness in managing evolving risks (APRA, 2023).
+- The framework should be subject to periodic review to ensure it remains effective in managing emerging risks (APRA, 2023).

 2. Business Continuity Management (BCM)

-• Key risks addressed by BCM include cyberattacks, natural disasters, IT system failures, and operational errors (APRA, 2023; RBA, 2022).
+- Key risks that BCM deals with include cyberattacks, natural disasters, IT system failures, and operational errors (APRA, 2023; RBA, 2022).

 3. Service Provider Management

-• Given the increasing reliance on third-party service providers, CPS 230 imposes stringent requirements on outsourcing and third-party risk management.
+- Due to the increasing reliance on third party service providers, CPS 230, imposes strict requirements on the treatment of outsourcing and third party risk.

-• Contracts must clearly define service level agreements (SLAs), security obligations, and contingency plans in the event of provider failure.
+- Service level agreements (SLAs), security requirements, and contingency arrangements should be clearly documented in contracts to manage the risks of provider failure.

-• Ongoing monitoring, periodic risk assessments, and audits of third-party providers are required to ensure continued compliance (APRA, 2023; ASIC, 2022).
+- Ongoing monitoring, as well as regular risk assessments and audit of third parties, will be necessary to demonstrate continued compliance (APRA, 2023; ASIC, 2022).

 4. Incident Management and Reporting